seansfkelley/seansfkelley.github.io/_drafts/glove80.md

 ### Feel

-The keyboard halves are very light, and you can feel it even when they're on the table.
-When I switch back to the ErgoDox, the key travel, bottoming out and general heft is considerably more satisfying and stable.
-The Glove80's low profile switches and keykaps rattle slightly when you move the keyboard around, and when you go back to a heavier keyboard you realize that the it doesn't dampen the vibrations from tapping at all.
+**The keyboard halves are very light, and you can feel it even when they're on the table.** When you go back to a heavier keyboard you realize that the Glove80 doesn't dampen the vibrations from tapping at all.

+**The low profile switches and keycaps rattle slightly when you move the keyboard around.**

-The low profile keys do not bottom out in the same way that full-size keycaps do.
-This is obvious in retrospect, but I've never had them before.
+**The low profile keys do not bottom out in the same way that full-size keycaps do.** When I switch back to the ErgoDox, the key travel, bottoming out and general heft is considerably more satisfying and stable.
+This is obvious in retrospect, but I've never had a low profile keyboard before.
 My ErgoDox has [Cherry MX Browns](https://www.cherry-world.com/mx2a-brown) because the bottoming out makes them a nice amount of clacky without being too obnoxious.
 The [Kailh Choc v1 Browns](https://chosfox.com/products/kailh-chocs?variant=42514647646402)[^1] I have on the Glove80 are almost completely silent, which is more practical but also a bummer.
 I would have considered the clicky Blues to make up for it had I known this.

 [^1]: I'm guessing from the "v1" that this is an older model.
 They aren't listed on the Kailh site at all and I only found a few places online that sold them.

 ### Build Quality

-The build does feel a bit cheap given the cost.
-I accidentally dropped one half a couple inches onto the desk and now there are permanently dulled corners with obvious damage.
+**The build does feel a bit cheap given the cost.** I accidentally dropped one half a couple inches onto the desk and now there are permanently dulled corners with obvious damage.
 Why didn't they just bevel it like the ErgoDox edges?
 Pieces of the case aren't completely flush with one another, though that's on the bottom side so you never actually see it.

-The case that it comes with is very nice, if bulky.
-The two halves fit very snugly into their molded holders and there's a little room to spare for replacement parts and the relevant tools (like the keycap puller).
+**The case that it comes with is very nice, if bulky.** The two halves fit very snugly into their molded holders and there's a little room to spare for replacement parts and the relevant tools (like the keycap puller).

 ### Durability